 Instructional Media Workshop Guidelines

 We try to fulfill every request we receive.
 It is helpful to have planning discussions during the prior quarter as the resources are limited.
-Coordination among all the requests is typically started after Week 5 of the previous quarter.
+Workshop requests must be submitted at least two weeks prior to the workshop date.

 For a better learning experience and due to limited seating in media classrooms, we are able to accommodate 10 students minimum to 25 students maximum per workshop (with some flexibility).
 We can divide larger programs into groups, and repeat sessions as needed.

 A workshop typically lasts for about 2 hours.
 It may include an hour long lecture covering theory, terminology and context for use when appropriate (for the whole group of students).
 The hands-on part of the workshop, being the most technical, will last for at least an hour.
 Depending on the depth of the projects, multimedia software workshops require between two to three hours with a break.

 When applicable, handouts, documentation and operational guides will be provided to you by Media Services Staff to distribute to your students.
 Some equipment and facility use may require written proficiency tests as part of operational skill building.
 An introduction to Media Loan will cover equipment and facilities access policies.

 Workshop attendance is typically coordinated by Faculty who should plan to be present as a co-learner.
 This encourages students presence and engagement during the workshop.

 Most successful workshops are tied to a short project or a course assignment.
 It has proven to be a great way to increase student involvement and participation while also strengthening skill development.
 A Staff instructor(s) will be happy to collaborate with you on designing assignments tailored to fit both the program’s goals and the students’ project.